-Fast forward via the Transport Design degree at Coventry University and the home counties to today, and we now live in Canada and I have been designing liveries and cars for almost 25 years.
+Fast forward via the Transport Design degree at Coventry University and the home counties to today, and a move to British Columbia, Canada.
+Somehow I’ve found a career designing liveries and cars for almost 25 years.
 Still the same music choices though!

 I was heavily into racing and rallying, buying Autosport and Autocar every week from the age of 9.
 Here I am in the driving seat of my god-father’s Ford Escort BDA rally car.